-Freshsuccess Alerts functions as an early warning system that utilizes your data in an actionable way to enable proactive, timely and guided outreach to customers who are in trouble or are exhibiting potential.
+Freshsuccess Alerts function as an early warning system that utilizes your data in an actionable way to enable proactive, timely, and guided outreach to customers who are in trouble or are exhibiting potential for expansion.

-Users with role permission to "configure product settings" can create and modify alert rules under Settings > Management Center > Alert Rules page.
+Users with role permission to "configure product settings" can create and modify alert rules under Settings > Management Center > Alert Automation page.

-To create a new alert rule, click "New Alert Rule" on the top right.
+To create a new alert rule, click "New alert rrule" on the top right.

 On the alert configuration page: